abroroo/til/PWA/README.md

 #### How does it work?

 PWA works with the help of [service workers](https://learn.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers).
-So basically, when the user accesses your app, PWA's Service Worker is installed.
+So basically, when the user opens your app in the browser, PWA's Service Worker gets installed.
 The service worker then runs in parallel with your app and can continue doing work even when your app is not running.
 Service workers are responsible for intercepting, modifying, and responding to network requests.

 ### How do I add PWA functionality to a React.js or Next.js app?
 **1.** Install the service worker.
 The two most common ones are [workbox](https://www.npmjs.com/package/workbox), [next-pwa](https://www.npmjs.com/package/next-pwa) , next-pwa is the most recent one, published in 2022.